Alexjmsherman/General_Assembly_Final_Project/Final_Project/README.md

 ## Why this Topic
 I have selected this topic as I am currently searching for a new apartment, and I hope to use this model to optimize my search and get the best value for my money.

-Additionally, the topic has potential to expand in scope to many topics I would like to develop a skill set in and find interesting:
+Additionally, the topic has potential to expand to many intersting data science topics:

 * web scraping
 * geolocation analysis